-The recovery period for blepharoplasty typically includes swelling, dry eyes, bruising, and discomfort.
+The recovery period after an eyelid lift typically includes swelling, dry eyes, bruising, and discomfort.
 We will prescribe pain medication to all of our blepharoplasty patients, and we strongly recommend using cold compresses, lubricating eye drops, and ointment on the eyelids for one week.
 Some patients also experience itching, blurry vision, sensitivity to light and wind, and a feeling of “tightness” around the eyelids.
 These side effects are completely normal and will typically fade away in one to three weeks.
 To aid in the healing process, we recommend avoiding contact lenses for two weeks after surgery so that your incisions can heal correctly.

-Blepharoplasty results should last years, possibly even a decade, but it won’t stop time completely.
+Eyelid Lift results should last years, possibly even a decade, but it won’t stop time completely.
 You can minimize sagging skin and other signs of aging by using high-quality, medical-grade skincare and sunscreen with an SPF of 30 or higher.
 Cosmetic procedures such as microneedling with radiofrequency energy can also boost collagen production and preserve your skin’s health.
 Injectables such as dermal filler and Botox can also help keep the brow and skin around the eyes lifted.

-Once you are healed, and all swelling has subsided, your results should be dramatic.
+Once you are healed and all swelling has subsided, your results should be dramatic.
 By continuing to take care of your skin and overall health, you will be able to enjoy your more youthful, rested, and joyful appearance for years to come!

 If you would like to see real Esthetics Center of El Dorado Hills patients who have had blepharoplasty surgeries done, scroll down to the bottom of this page.
 The results will astound you—there simply is nothing like this surgery when it comes to curing the look of aged eyelids.